 This project is funded by Sporting Start, a charity seeking to give local children the opportunity to experience and enjoy sport.

 At Castlebrae Community High School, pupils had been unable to study Computer Science for some time because of the challenges of teacher recruitment.
 We have a fantastic relationship with Castlebrae and the benefits are very much seen in both schools.
 We have secured funding to support Castlebrae's provision of Computer Science.

-This has included welcoming 15 pupils from Castlebrae, who join us as Watson's every week for two hours of Computing and more general ICT skills-based lessons.
+This has included welcoming 15 pupils from Castlebrae, who join us at Watson's every week for two hours of Computing and more general ICT skills-based lessons.

 This project aims to give pupils knowledge of computing and to spark interest to study further.
-Castlebrae staff attend these sessions, as part of a knowledge transfer exercise.
+A Castlebrae teacher attends these sessions, as part of a knowledge transfer exercise.